HenrikDK2/beatmapDownloader/README.md

 # beatmapDownloader
-Firefox extension that downloads all beatmaps on https://osu.ppy.sh/beatmapsets
+Chrome extension that downloads all beatmaps on https://osu.ppy.sh/beatmapsets